nfsrun/m3-markdown/exercise-1/README.md

 > "I don't have a laptop so I have to fork off of you dude." - Davis Huynh

-More information from this dude here. [here](https://www.facebook.com/davis.huynh?fref=ts).
+More information from this dude [here](https://www.facebook.com/davis.huynh?fref=ts).